kevincastejon/Unity-Missing-Features/README.md

 A contextual menu that generates a custom PropertyDrawer script skeleton file for your serializable classes.

 	- **Reset Transform Preserving Children**<BR/>
-A contextual menu that reset the Transform of a GameObject without modyfing its children.
+A contextual menu that resets the Transform of a GameObject without modyfing its children.

+	- **Grid Snapper**<BR/>
+A contextual menu that snaps the positions of GameObjects on the grid.